-Cancellation or Suspension of Indentures.
+Cancellation or Suspension of Indenture.

-- (d) Subject to the approval of the Secretary for Labour but not otherwise, an indenture of apprenticeship may be suspended or cancelled- - (i) by mutual consent: - (ii) if through lack of orders or financial difficulties an employer is unable to find suitable employment for an apprentice and a transfer to another employer cannot be arranged; - (iii) if in the opinion of the Secretary for Labour circumstances exist which render such suspension or cancellation necessary or desirable.
+(c) Subject to the approval of the Secretary for Labour, but not otherwise, an indenture of apprenticeship may be suspended necessary or desirable.

+(i) by mutual consent; (ii) if through lack of orders or financial difficulties an employer is unable to find suitable employment for an apprentice and a transfer to another employer cannot be arranged; (iii) if, in the opinion of the Secretary for Labour, circumstances exist which render such suspension or cancellation

-Any covenant in an indenture inconsistent with the provisions of this clause shall be null and void and of no force or effect while this Determination remains in force and applies to the parties to the indenture.
+Any covenant in an indenture inconsistent with the provision of this clause shall be null and void and of no force or effect while this Determination remains in force and applies to the parties to the indenture.